-Prior to joining Martin Searle Solicitors, I worked as a money adviser for a charity in Brighton.
-I specialised in supporting elderly and vulnerable clients and those with mental health issues – developing an expertise in local authority care funding rules and paying for care.
-I made initial Deputy applications (property and affairs) to the Court of Protection and managed a number of cases for clients who had lost mental capacity to manage their own finances.
+Prior to joining Martin Searle Solicitors, I worked as a nursing assistant in mental health clinics and hospitals.
+I also worked as a money adviser for a charity in Brighton.
+This involved supporting elderly and vulnerable clients and those with mental health issues.
+I gained expertise in local authority care funding rules and paying for care.
+I also made initial Deputy applications (property and affairs) to the Court of Protection and managed a number of cases for clients who had lost mental capacity to manage their own finances.

 I have a partner and two children who keep me very busy when I am not at work.
 We try to get away when we can, and have spent many holidays in Cornwall exploring the coastal paths, beaches and rock-pools.
 I have lived in Brighton for over 20 years and love spending time with close friends.
 I also play tennis (badly) when I get the chance, and enjoy catching a film at Brighton’s fabulous Duke of York’s cinema.